 Winter can be intimidating.
 The cold weather can easily prompt us to want to stay indoors, as far away from outside as possible.
 But, whether we like it or not, our health status doesn’t take a break during winter, and neither should we.
-For beginners, those wanting to lose weight and experts alike, diets, and the gym can get old quickly.
+For beginners and experts alike, diets, the gym, and other health tools can get old quickly.

-In my 50s, I lost 30 pounds (14 kg) by using the Mediterranean diet and walking on a treadmill almost every day for an extended time.
+Several years ago, I lost 30 pounds (14 kg) by using the Mediterranean diet and walking on a treadmill almost every day for an extended time.
 The diet included healthy eating, but the treadmill was tedious and boring.
 I did burn calories and lost weight.
 But, I gained much of the weight back over the years and find it harder to drop as time goes on.
-Luckily, that’s where the sport of snowshoeing comes in to support me.
+Luckily, that’s where the sport of snowshoeing comes in to support me, both for the body and the mind.

 Keeps Our Mind Healthy